sanchaldhurve/sanchaldhurve/README.md

   <img src="https://media.giphy.com/media/L8K62iTDkzGX6/giphy.gif" width="500" alt="Minimalist data visualization">
 </p>

-I enjoy the full journey of data-from wrangling messy datasets and building reliable ETL workflows to designing dashboards that make insights obvious.
-I like figuring out what the numbers are really saying and turning them into something people can act on.
+I enjoy the full journey of data — from **wrangling messy datasets and building reliable ETL pipelines** to **designing dashboards that make insights actionable**.
+I focus on uncovering what the numbers are really saying and turning them into **clear, business-ready insights**.

-My work spans **business intelligence, analytics, and data engineering**, where I’ve helped organizations reduce reporting bottlenecks, improve data quality, and create comprehensive **dashboards** that communicate clearly to stakeholders.
-I’m especially interested in projects that combine analytics with meaningful impact, such as sustainability initiatives or strategic business decisions.
+My work spans **business intelligence, analytics, and data engineering**, where I’ve helped organizations:

-Alongside my technical work, I’ve also worked as an ISEE Peer Mentor and mentored international students at DePaul University, helping them navigate academic and cultural challenges.
-This experience strengthened my leadership, communication, event coordination and collaboration skills, which I carry into every team project I work on.
+- Reduce reporting bottlenecks
+- Improve **data quality and consistency**
+- Build interactive dashboards and KPI scorecards that communicate trends and anomalies to stakeholders

+I’m particularly passionate about projects that combine **analytics with meaningful impact**, such as **operational efficiency, healthcare, automotive, or strategic business initiatives**.

+I bring strong **leadership, collaboration, communication, and project coordination skills** to every team I work with, ensuring data solutions are not only technically sound but also **aligned with business goals**.

 **Current Focus:**
-- 🔭 Currently working as a **Data Analyst** at **Rebecca Everlene Trust Company**.
+- 🔭 Currently working as a **Data Analyst at Humana** - with **healthcare claims, pharmacy, and eligibility data** from **AWS S3 and Azure**, building **SQL pipelines, ETL workflows, and Power BI dashboards** for operational and executive reporting.
-- 🌱 Expanding my expertise in **data warehousing, advanced ETL pipelines, and business intelligence automation**
+- 🌱 Expanding expertise in **data warehousing, cloud-hosted pipelines, and business intelligence automation**
-- 💡 Using data to deliver insights that enhance operational efficiency, strategic planning, and sustainability initiatives.
+- 💡 Using data to deliver insights that enhance **operational efficiency, strategic planning, and decision-making**
-- 🎯 Skilled in **SQL, Python (Pandas/NumPy), Tableau, Power BI, Excel, Azure, and workflow automation.**
+- 🎯 Skilled in **SQL, Python (Pandas/NumPy), Tableau, Power BI, Excel, Azure, AWS**, and workflow automation
-- ☕ When not crunching numbers, you'll spot me brewing coffee and discovering small cafés in the city.
+- ☕ When not crunching numbers, you’ll find me brewing coffee and exploring small cafés in the city.

 ## 🛠️ Tech Stack